zyedidia/knit/README.md

 * Knit builds using all cores by default.
 * Knit can generate a build graph visualization using graphviz (dot).

+# In-progress features

+* Ninja to Knit converter (for compatibility with cmake, and for benchmarking).
+  See [knitja](https://github.com/zyedidia/knitja) for the converter tool.
+* Input attributes for order-only inputs, C dep files, and possibly more.
+* Performance optimizations (including build graph serialization).

 # Planned possible features

 Some major features are planned, but haven't been implemented yet (and may